outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- the PTCH1 gene product is a transmembrane protein that suppresses the release of the 'smoothened' protein
 				- when sonic hedgehog binds PTCH1, smoothened is released and signals cell proliferation
 			- Mutations of this gene have been associated with cancer
+		- PTEN (phosphatase and tensin homolog)
+			- a tumor suppressor gene encoding a protein PTEN, which possesses lipid and protein phosphatase-dependent as well as phosphatase-independent activities
+			- PTEN protein phosphatase is able to interfere with MET signaling by dephosphorylating either PIP3 generated by PI3K, or the p52 isoform of SHC
+			- SHC dephosphorylation inhibits recruitment of the GRB2 adapter to activated MET

 	- other treatment types